dcmartin/motion-ai/README.md

 These commands only need to be run once; the AI's will automatically restart whenever the system is rebooted.

 ## &#9937; Warning!
 Home Assistant v0.116.4
 The latest release of Home Assistant _Core_ (v0.117) does **not work** with this software.
-When the commands above complete, the latest version will be installed; check with the `ha` command-line-interface.
-The setting of the proper version is performed by the `get.motion-ai.sh` script; to check and manually update the version see the examples below:
+The setting of the proper version is performed by the `get.motion-ai.sh` script; to check and manually update the version see below.

 ```
 % ha core info